 Due to its medium consistency, Blue Tansy oil is excellent for muscle massages.
 It enhances anti-inflammatory qualities that help soothe aching and sore muscles.
 Be sure to add a carrier oil to pure Blue Tansy oil always.

-If you desire to use complementary essential oils, great options include orange oil and frankincense.
+If you desire to use complementary essential oils, great options include orange and frankincense oil.

 One can wear off the effects of a grueling day at work using Blue Tansy drops to initiate relief.
 You can add drops of Blue Tansy oil to your bath to improve relaxation and reduce aches and pains.